 What are the best large cat breeds for you?

-We describe some of these large cat breeds with their place of origin, physical characteristics, and their personality.
-Of course we all know that there are no real guarantees when choosing a cat or any pet.
-The temperament is something that can be hard to gauge.
+We describe some of these large cat breeds with their place of origin, physical characteristics, and personalities.
+Of course, we all know that there are no real guarantees when choosing a cat or any pet.
+Temperament is something that can be hard to gauge.

 In our opinion, all of the large cat breeds on the list below make great pets.

 Norwegian Forest cats weigh from 9 to 17 pounds.
 This is much bigger than most domestic cats.
 As a reference, the average cat weighs 8 pounds.
 That means that some Norwegian Forest Cats can weigh twice as much as an average cat.

 When it comes to body length and height, they are slightly larger than average.
 Males are larger than females.

 Norwegian Forest cats are native to Norway.
 Norwegian Forest Cats were actually the cats of the Vikings and were used on Viking ships to keep control of rodent populations.

 These cats have adapted to a snowy environment by adopting a water-resistant fur coat.
 They are one of the few breeds that like water.